 A.M.
-Belcher, Appalachia, Bill Blizzard, Blair, Blair Mountain, Boone County, C.W.
+Belcher, Appalachia, Battle of Blair Mountain, Bill Blizzard, Blair Mountain, Boone County, C.W.
 Osenton, coal, Coal River, crime, deputy sheriff, Dingess Run, Edgar Combs, George Muncy, H.W.
 Houston, history, J.E.
 Wilburn, James Cafalgo, John Gore, Lewisburg, Logan Banner, Logan County, Nellis, Ottawa, T.C.
 Townsend, United Mine Workers of America, Velesco Carpenter, W.B.
 Mullens

 Widow Is Introduced At The Blizzard Trial

 LEWISBURG, W.Va., June 27 — Two word pictures, one from the lips of the widow of George Munsy, coal digger who “never came back” from guarding his county, the other from one of the party that met and killed the outpost on the mountain side, lay tonight before 12 men who are to determine whether Sub-District President William Blizzard, of the miners’ union, was an accessory to the murder of Munsy.